 We found our way inside the tower and got to the 5th floor where they take and give out tickets.
 Since we had bought ours online prior to arrival, we got to skip the ticket counter line and go to the elevator, which, until 2015, was the fastest elevator on Earth.
 We zoomed up towards the observation deck, the glassed-in 89th floor, and from there, we got to view the entire city.
 Sadly, the clarity wasn’t that sharp because the pollution was high that day.

 Even so, the sunset came on quickly.
 We caught Taipei at dusk with its flashing lights and golden streets.
 Two flights up on the 91st floor was an open air observation deck, and a flight below rested the famous Damper Baby, a suspended counterweight that acts as a wind damper.
-This huge structure weighs over 660 tons (woah!) and protects the tower from typhoon-force winds and earthquakes.
+This huge structure weighs over 660 tons (woah!) and protects Taipei 101 from typhoon-force winds and earthquakes.
 It’s the heaviest wind damper in the world, but somehow, the managing company has turned it super cute.
 Danny thought it terrifying.
 Basically, we had to get our pictures with it.
-On the way out, you have to walk through a gift store, basically, which sells exorbitantly expensive coral pieces and jewelry, all quite impressive.
+On the way out of Taipei 101, you have to walk through a gift store, which sells exorbitantly expensive coral pieces and jewelry, all quite impressive.
 We bought a few postcards and exited the building.

 Christmas in Taipei and Other Downtown Highlights